NOAA-PMEL/LAS/README.md

 ### To fix the issue that was in the last publically available release.

-  1. Get the latest version of RequestFilter.java from here.
+  1. Get the latest version of [gov.noaa.pmel.tmap.las.filter.RequestFilter.java](https://github.com/NOAA-PMEL/LAS/blob/main/JavaSource/gov/noaa/pmel/tmap/las/filter/RequestInputFilter.java) from here.
 It has the necessary fix.
-  2. Compile it as appropriate for your local environment.
-If you still have the LAS source directory from your original install:
+  2. Compile it as appropriate for your local environment.From LAS directory from your original install:
-      1. Put the new source in place:
+      1. Put the new source in place, JavaSource/gov/noaa/pmel/tmpa/las/filter/RequestFilter.java:
       2. ant compile
       3. ant deploy (or just copy .class to .
       4. restart your tomcat

-The Live Access Server from NOAA/PMEL.
-The NOAA-PMEL/LAS GitHub repository is now the primary repository for LAS source code and releases.

 #### Legal Disclaimer
 *This repository is a software product and is not official communication